samitbasu/surfer-project-rhdl/README.md

 If you want to include the [AccessKit](https://accesskit.dev/) integration from eframe, add `--features accesskit` at the end of any `cargo build` or `cargo install` command.
+This is enabled by default for the pre-built binaries.

 ### Compiling from source